L2G/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

         ]},
      ]},

     %% Whether to write a crash log, and where.
-Undefined means no crash logger.
+    %% Undefined means no crash logger.
     {crash_log, "{{platform_log_dir}}/crash.log"},

-    %% Maximum size in bytes of events in the crash log - defaults to 65536 {crash_log_msg_size, 65536},
+    %% Maximum size in bytes of events in the crash log
+    %% defaults to 65536
+    {crash_log_msg_size, 65536},

-    %% Maximum size of the crash log in bytes, before its rotated, set
+    %% Maximum size of the crash log in bytes, before it
-    %% to 0 to disable rotation - default is 0
+    %% is rotated, set to 0 to disable rotation
+    %% default is 0
     {crash_log_size, 10485760},

     %% What time to rotate the crash log - default is no time